Jobs & Internships

 Current career opportunities are posted below.
 Please click on a position to see a detailed description and how to apply.
 Upon receipt of your résumé you will be contacted if your education and/or work experience is appropriate for the requirements of the position.
 Please note that the Museum does not accept general résumé submissions.
 Only résumés submitted for posted positions will be reviewed.

 There are currently no open opportunities available

-The Maritime Museum offers internships for high school, college and university students, graduate students, and emerging professionals interested in museum careers.
+The Channel Islands Maritime Museum offers unpaid internships for high school, college and university students, graduate students, and emerging professionals interested in museum careers.
 The goal of an internship is to provide practical experience as well as a general understanding of the role of an individual department within a larger museum setting.
 Academic internships are by semester, summer or full year.
-For general internship queries, send a resume and cover letter to email@example.com, stating the departments in which you are interested in working in, the skills you bring, and how you hope to contribute to the department.
+For general internship queries, send a resume and cover letter to firstname.lastname@example.org, stating the departments in which you are interested in working in, the skills you bring, and how you hope to contribute to the department.
 The Museum provides a flexible work schedule to accommodate academic and work commitments.
 Academic credit can be arranged.
-Applicants must be willing to commit to 15 hours per week for a minimum of three months.
-For more information, please email Heather Behrens at firstname.lastname@example.org.
+For more information, please email Olivia Morris at email@example.com.

 marketing & communications internship

 CIMM seeks a creative, energetic Marketing and Communications intern who is passionate about the arts and eager to gain real world experience working in public relations at a cultural institution.